Linked List (Chain Storage)

 // now the linked list becomes 1 -> 2 -> 3 -> 4

-In the next article, we will implement a MyLinkedList
+In the next article, we will use both singly and doubly linked lists to implement a MyLinkedList

-with basic operations like add, delete, search, and update using both singly and doubly linked lists.
-We will also employ the "dummy head node" technique to simplify the code logic and avoid edge cases where head or tail pointers are null.
+that supports basic operations such as insert, delete, search, and update.
+We will also use the "dummy head node" technique to simplify code logic and avoid dealing with edge cases where head or tail pointers are null.